 All prices in US dollars, payable to Readercon, Inc. by check, MasterCard, Visa, American Express, or Discover.
 Purchase orders are accepted by prior arrangement.

-Bravo, all attending Readercon!
-We so appreciate your ongoing support.
-MGH will have token gifts of appreciation for all who present themselves as potential donors, but all of you who have donated before know that this may well be the least of the reasons to come forward.
-Patients' needs for blood remain critical.
-There is still no satisfactory substitute for the real thing, from freely consenting volunteers.
-Our families, our friends, ourselves, all rely on each other to give, so that at need, we might receive.
-Thank you!
+MGH and the Heinlein Society will have token gifts of appreciation for all who present themselves as potential donors, but all of you who have donated before know that these are the least of the reasons to come forward.

-If you would like to make an appointment in advance to donate blood, please write to jcfh AT alum.mit.edu or call John Hodges, the Heinlein Society volunteer organizing the drive on our behalf, at 617-943-4399.
-Donors will be scheduled in pairs every ten minutes from 10 a.m. through 3:30 p.m. on Saturday, 7/14/12.
+If you would like to make an appointment in advance to donate blood, or volunteer to help donors have a wonderful experience, please write to BloodDriveChair@heinleinsociety.org or call John Hodges, the Heinlein Society volunteer organizing the drive on our behalf, at 617-943-4399.
+Donors will be scheduled in pairs every twenty minutes from 10 a.m. through 3:30 p.m. on Saturday, 7/12/14.
 Walk-ins will be welcome, too, first come, first served, and will be fitted into this paced appointment schedule.
 This allows the MGH staff to have a chance to meet their goal of a 1/2 hour turnaround time for donors.

 The Heinlein Society exists to preserve the legacy renowned writer Robert Anson Heinlein left us in novels, essays, speeches, and short stories.
 The volunteers of the society "pay it forward," Heinlein's oft-expressed phrase, since we can never pay back the riches he shared with us.
 If you've ever considered donating blood, please take this opportunity.
 If you've ever enjoyed the Grand Master's work, thank him by paying it forward in a way he would have deeply appreciated.
 Mr. Heinlein traveled extensively to promote this important cause and frequently donated himself.
 He organized the first blood drive at an SF convention at the 1976 Worldcon and designed a pin for donors in appreciation.
 Donors at the Readercon drive will receive pins of this same design and our thanks.

-There will be no child care provided at Readercon for 2013.
+There will be no child care provided at Readercon.